 It's also important to remove second-year, mature garlic mustard with its entire roots before it starts to flower between April and June.
 If you miss that point in time, you will get another chance during the short time window when the garlic mustard is done flowering and before it sets seed within a few days.

 Applying an herbicide to counteract your garlic mustard is generally not recommended, as it will kill all other plants nearby.
-Plus, even with repeated herbicide applications, garlic mustard still comes back.
-If you are dealing with a large, established infestation of garlic mustard, it will take several years to control it.
-By removing any emerging seedlings and mature plants before they spread more seeds, you can gradually exhaust the seed bank reserves.
+Plus, even with repeated herbicide applications, garlic mustard still comes back when the seeds in the soil germinate.